 French literature

 The windows overlooked the Seine.
-In summer, Flaubert used to swim in the river to refresh his skin and his thoughts
+In summer, Flaubert used to swim in the river to refresh his skin and his thoughts.

 The bourgeois